• Home

 (no special knowledge or equipment needed)

 Join me, Simon Corble, as I lead guided walks from the Peak District village of Monyash to listen for birdsong.
-Along with so much other wildlife, we are blessed with a wide variety of birds here in the Derbyshire Dales and my walk is designed to help you identify and, above all, appreciate their varied and beautiful calls and songs, in some of the most beautiful and deeply peaceful settings that the Peak District National Park has to offer, including a section of the celebrated Lathkill Dale.
+Along with so much other wildlife, we are blessed with a wide variety of birds here in the Derbyshire Dales and my walk is designed to help you identify and, above all, appreciate their varied calls and beautiful songs, in some of the most peaceful settings that the Peak District National Park has to offer.
+This includes a short section of the celebrated Lathkill Dale, part of the Derbyshire Dales National Nature reserve.

 All bird photo's are by myself and taken around Monyash and Lathkill Dale

 The walk meets at 9am every Sunday and most Wednesdays in April, May and June, on the green, in front of the Old Smithy café, Monyash.
 DE45 1JH.
-Monyash is a beautiful Peak District village, between Bakewell and Buxton, on the 'White Peak' limestone plateau.
-The experience is not aimed at 'the serious birder' - though they would be very welcome to join us - but anyone with even a mild curiosity and feeling for the natural world; amphibians, insects, flowers and mammals such as hares also feature, depending on the month and each walk usually serves up something even I am not expecting!
+Monyash is a charming Peak District village, between Bakewell and Buxton, on the 'White Peak' limestone plateau.
+It has a fascinating, rich and very long history, which is all part of the 'story' on our walk.
+The experience, by the way, is not aimed at 'the serious birder' - though they would be very welcome to join us - but rather anyone with even a mild curiosity and feeling for the natural world; amphibians, insects, flowers and mammals such as hares, also feature, depending on the month and the route of the walk.
+Each walk usually serves up something even I am not expecting!

 Read the glowing reviews on Tripadvisor for a walker's feel of the trip.